Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 * My project code is stored in GitHub

 4. [Git](https://gitpod.io/workspaces/)
-* Git was used for version control, code created in GitPod was comitted and pushed to GitHub
+* Git was used for version control, code created in GitPod was committed and pushed to GitHub

 5. [FontAwesome](https://fontawesome.com/)
 * Font Awesome icons were used throughout the site to give recognisable visual symbols to the User

 6. [w3schools](https://www.w3schools.com/)
 * I used w3schools examples for css and bootstrap elements when styling pages.
-    * The carousel on the homepage was copied from w3schools
+    * The carousel on the homepage was built using a tutorial from w3schools

 7. [stackoverflow](https://stackoverflow.com/), [css-tricks](https://css-tricks.com/) and [mdbootstrap](https://mdbootstrap.com/)
 * I used all of the above sites to check css styling, followed tutorials and took general guidance throughout my project